nskhwaja/Lineup_Prediction.py/README.md

 - Social Media Presence: Example --> Artist_A posts a song on SoundCloud.
 Insomniac Events --> Shares/Reposts the song.
 Higher reasoning to add Social Media presence: Anytime Insomniac Events, EDC Las Vegas, Pasquale Rotella, Insomniac Sub-brands: BassRush, BassCon Factory 93, Dreamstate or HARD events share/like or interact with artists.
 - Easy one: Leaks of information or artists simply stating they are attending.

+- Another important criteria that causes some challenges are "B2B" and Alias sets:
+- When two artists play in the same set = B2B.
+- Aliases of artists, for example: Svdden death playing a set, but having a VOYD set or Zhu playing a set and having a BLACKLIZT set.
+- Also Tchami X Malaa No Redemptio... falls into B2B Criteria.